MuhammadAlifAljundri/UAS-Prak-APL/README.md

       Design pattern ini diimplementasikan ke Schedule

 # RUN
    1. Clone Repository

     $ git clone https://github.com/MuhammadAlifAljundri/UAS-Prak-APL.git

-  2.Compile The Code
+   2. Compile The Code
      Go to the directory where the file is stored in cmd/terminal and run the following command:

       $ javac Airport.java